open311/open311.github.io/GeoReport/bulk/index.md

 ### Specification

-<span style="color:red;font-weight:bold">Proposed</span>: The GeoReport Bulk Spec has been researched and proposed, but has not yet been launched.
+<span style="color:red;font-weight:bold">Proposed</span>: The GeoReport Bulk Spec has been researched and proposed, but no publishers have yet implemented it.

 ### Servers

-None at present; several U.S. cities have made commitments, including:
+None at present; several U.S. cities are working to implement, including:

 [Louisville, KY](https://twitter.com/edblayney/status/736228693220204544)
+Raleigh, NC

 Internationalization and Encoding